-Some patience is required in CBT insomnia treatment, as these techniques can take time to take effect.
+You will need some patience to succeed with cognitive-behavioral therapy for insomnia, as these techniques can take time to take effect.
 However, they can lead to improved and long-lasting sleep quality.
-Given that we spend a third of our lives sleeping, CBT for insomnia can be a critical step in improving alertness, energy, and quality of life.
+Given that we spend a third of our lives sleeping, CBT-I can be a critical step in improving alertness, energy, and quality of life.